brian-rose/brian-rose.github.io/_posts/2015-08-19-career-grant.md

 The grant also provides support for continued development of the [`climlab` software package](https://github.com/brian-rose/climlab.git) for process-oriented climate modeling, and an accompanying suite of educational modules.

 Here is a [UAlbany press release](http://www.albany.edu/news/60872.php) about the award.
-We're looking forward to five very productive and stimulating years of work!
+We are looking forward to five very productive and stimulating years of work!